Xorumur/ft_transcendence/frontend/README.md

 # How To run the frontend :
-npm i then npm i svelte-routing
+npm i before docker compose up
 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).